w-mj/Time_Manager_Reconstruction/diary.md

 + add static tool function to Item and Time, in order to parse json directly.

 ## 2017-9-2
-+ finish add time module on client.
++ comlete add time module